nicsig/config/.zsh/my-completions/README.md

 # Usage
-## What's the purpose of this folder?
+## What's the purpose of this directory?

 It contains our custom completion functions.